zemin-xu/zemin-xu.github.io/_posts/2020-12-22-point-cloud-reconstruction.md

 # Point Cloud Reconstruction

 The goal of this lab is to gain practical experience of point cloud reconstruction.
-By choosing an meaningful object, we will takes several overlap photos and use C3DC application to reconstruct its point cloud model.
+By choosing a meaningful object, we will takes several overlap photos and use C3DC application to reconstruct its point cloud model.

 ## Object